fadden/CiderPress2/ndocs/top/SourceNotes.md

 ## Publishing a New Release ##

 There are several steps involved in publishing a new release.
-Start by updating versions and running a final set of tests on the app.
+Start by updating version numbers and running a final set of tests on the app.

  1. Update the version number in `AppCommon/GlobalAppVersion.cs`.
 This changes the version number displayed by the applications, and